Stock Analysis

 new funds entering per quarter

-Funds opening this position for the first time: 29 → 29 → 16 → 34.
-A growing number of new institutional buyers means the stock is still being discovered — the opportunity hasn't been fully priced in.
+Funds opening a new FSTA position: 29 → 29 → 16 → 34.
+A growing influx of new institutional buyers means the asset is still gathering momentum — the consensus hasn't fully saturated yet.

 🔒